ornush/ClientServerWebchat/README.md

  # WebClient Project

-We wrote a webClient chat that contains at least 5 members chatting with each other.
+I wrote a webClient chat that contains at least 5 members chatting with each other.
 In the chat you can interact and send masseges like sounds records, pictures, files, videos and text.

 what you'll need to install:<br />1.run "npm install" in the root folder